 Posted by Darryl Payne in Smoky Mountains

 Rolling pastures are framed on all sides by foothills or towering peaks.
-Grazing cattle, frolicking deer and the glory of the fall color change paint a picture of pastoral Smoky Mountain beauty.
+Grazing cattle, roaming deer, and the glory of the fall colors paint a pastoral image of Smoky Mountain beauty.

-When touring the cove, be sure to make time for trail hiking to explore the natural surroundings.
-At the loop’s midpoint you’ll find the trailhead to Abrams Falls, and just past the Cable Mill area, look for the Cades Cove Nature Trail.
+Be sure to make time for trail hiking to explore the natural surroundings.
+At the loop's midpoint you'll find the trailhead to Abrams Falls, and just past the Cable Mill area, look for the Cades Cove Nature Trail.
 Both hiking trails are worth the effort.
 Don't hesitate to ask about trails and activities from the park rangers at the visitor center, since they are official experts on the details The Cove's paved road is ideal for both driving and biking.
 Inquire about biking the loop road when it is closed to auto traffic.

-And don’t forget that before visiting the Smokies, find expert advice for your travel plans at Smoky Mountain Travel Guide, and use our rental cabin guide to help you book topnotch accommodations that are just miles from the national park and the Cades Cove entrance.
+Before visiting the Smokies, find expert advice for your travel plans at Smoky Mountain Travel Guide, and use our rental cabin guide to help you book topnotch accommodations that are just miles from the National Park and the Cades Cove entrance.

 Other blog categories: